kaymeer/discord-calendar/README.md

 3. Verify your Discord bot token is valid
 4. Check if the bot has the necessary permissions in your server
 5. Make sure you have the required role permissions
+6. You can contact me here for questions: [Discord server](https://discord.gg/2tuTNZacau)

 ## Security